SH0-ahacker/galaxizes01011/README.md

 # galaxizes01011
-the maware in .VBS(visual basic script)
+the troll maware in .VBS(visual basic script)